 Prague History – World War One – End of Empire

-During the course of World War I, the Czechs became unified in their opposition to Austrian rule.
+During the course of World War I the Czechs became unified in their opposition to Austrian rule.
 Most especially, Austria-Hungary’s alignment with Germany and the restriction of democratic rights in the Czech lands led to growing opposition to the monarchy here.
-An organised resistance began to develop, both at home and abroad.
-Note that there was never any large scale fighting or trench warfare within the borders of the current Czechoslovakia.
+An organised resistance began to develop both at home and abroad.
+Note that there was never any large scale fighting or trench warfare within the borders of the current Czech Republic.

 World War One – End of Empire | The First Republic | World War Two | Liberation – Post War Changes | Socialisation – Communism Takes Hold | The Prague Spring | The Velvet Revolution | Czech Republic Today

 The Czech university professor, philosopher and politician, Tomas Masaryk (who was later to become Czechoslovakia’s first president) had been an advocate of more independence for the Czech lands long before the war had even started.
 In December of 1914, he went abroad, where he continued to fight for Czechoslovak independence throughout the war.
 He worked closely with Czech lawyer Edward Benes and Slovak astronomer Milan Rastislav Stefanik, who were also in exile in the United States throughout the conflict.
 It was in the United States at this time that Masaryk met his wife, Charlotte Garrigue.